Categories: Mobile

 Mobile security firm, Lookout, releases Carrier IQ detector for Android devices

-Mobile security firm, Lookout, has released free standalone app designed to detect if Carrier IQ has been installed on your smartphone.
+Mobile security firm, Lookout, has released a free standalone app designed to detect if Carrier IQ has been installed on your smartphone.
 Lookout’s eponymous app is one of the leading data privacy and anti-virus apps available for Android and iOS devices, and as we said before we are big fans of their work.

 Lookout's Carrier IQ detector running on a HTC Desire

-Lookout also has taken the unusual step of using their blog to reassure users that Carrier IQ is not root-kit as claimed by Trevor Eckhart in his detailed blog post last month.
+Lookout also has taken the unusual step of using their blog to reassure users that Carrier IQ is not a root-kit as claimed by Trevor Eckhart in his detailed blog post last month.

 In the blog post Lookout’s Tim Whyatt said, “There are also credible reports that a deeper look at the mechanics of Carrier IQ’s software indicate a bit of hyperbole in labelling it a root kit.
 In short, it doesn’t appear that they are sending your keystrokes straight to the carrier.